 August, here I came, landing in DC on Thursday afternoon and starting the new job the next morning.
 New stresses emerged.
 There was a miscommunication at the new job.
-They didn’t realise I started the job on the day.
+They didn’t realise I started the job on that day.
 And most people were on leave.
 It was like I was stranded.
-Luckily, I was put with ex-colleagues until things were in places.
+Luckily, I was put with ex-colleagues until things were in place.

 The biggest challenge was that I had to get a place to live within two weeks and I underestimated how hard the house hunting was.
 The landlord has bargain power over the tenant.
 I should have known that from the experience in Sydney but Bangkok probably spoiled me.

 So not many choices for the budget I had and the cash flow was running dry.
 I finally found a place but it was such a hassle to get the first payment from the new job.
 So I had to juggle the money to be able to pay the house deposit.

 All of that, I ended up sharing a house with another five blokes in a Victorian house.
 This could be interesting.
 And I’ve got the gym schedule back on track.

 An alarming issue for me living in DC would be a drinking habit.
 Living in a city with many good varieties of craft beer is not very good for a person who drinks a lot like me.